mitsuba-renderer/drjit/src/python/docstr.rst

       impossible) or both unevaluated and extremely large (making evaluation costly or impossible if there isn't enough memory).

+      Disadvantages of this mode are that

+      - Atomic scatters can suffer from memory contention (though :py:func:`drjit.scatter_reduce()` takes steps to reduce contention, see its documentation for details).

-      A disadvantage of this strategy compared to ``"evaluated"`` is that block-reducing floating point arrays is subject to non-deterministic rounding errors.
-The reason for this is that operations like IEEE-754 addition are non-commutative.
-The execution order of the atomic scatter-reductions is scheduling-dependent, which can lead to small variations across program runs.
+      - Atomic floating point scatter-addition is subject to non-deterministic rounding errors that arise from its non-commutative nature.
+Coupled with the scheduling-dependent execution order, this can lead to small variations across program runs.
+Integer and floating point min/max reductions are unaffected by this.

-    - ``None``: automatically pick a reasonable strategy (the default).
-The first matching statement of the following list decides the mode.
+    - ``mode=None`` (default) automatically picks a reasonable strategy according to the following logic:

-      - Use ``"evaluated"`` when a symbolic reduction would involve atomic operations that :ref:`are not supported by the backend
+      - Symbolic mode is admissible when the necessary atomic reduction :ref:`is supported by the backend <scatter_reduce_supported>`.
-        <scatter_reduce_supported>`.

-      - Use ``"symbolic"`` when the input is symbolic.

-      - Use ``"symbolic"`` when the input array does *not* have a power-of-two size, and when running on the CUDA backend.
+      - Evaluated mode is admissible when the input does not involve symbolic variables.
+On the CUDA backend ``block_size`` must furthermore be a power of two.

+      - If only one strategy remains, then pick that one.
+Raise an exception when no strategy works out.

-      - Use ``"symbolic"`` when the input array is unevaluated, and when evaluating it would consume more than a 1 GiB of memory.
+      - Otherwise, use evaluated mode when the input array is already evaluated, or when evaluating it would consume less than 1 GiB of memory.

-      - Otherwise, use ``"evaluated"`` mode.
+      - Use symbolic mode in all other cases.

-    For some inputs, this decision tree only leaves the empty set (for example, attempting to perform a multiplicative reduction of a CUDA array with a non-power-of-two block size).
-An function will raise an exception in such cases.
+    For some inputs, no strategy works out (e.g., multiplicative reduction of an array with a non-power-of-two block size on the CUDA backend).
+The function will raise an exception in such cases.

     Since evaluated mode can be quite a bit faster and is guaranteed to be deterministic, it is recommended that you design your program so that it